otelo2/otelo2/README.md

 ### Interested in cybersecurity and any other IT related fields

-### Currently looking for remote entry level positions
+### Currently looking for opportunities in Canada! 🇨🇦

 <!--
 **otelo2/otelo2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.